ITAR and AS9100 don't care about your spreadsheets.

 - →Prime contractors and government contract manufacturers

-Assess compliance posture and system fragmentation
+What to assess: compliance posture and system fragmentation

-Design the integration architecture
+System model: the integration architecture

-We define how configuration management, compliance evidence, DCAA labor reporting, and FAI documentation will operate inside a unified system — before any configuration begins.
+The system model explains how configuration management, compliance evidence, DCAA labor reporting, and FAI documentation will operate inside a unified system — before any configuration begins.

-We manage implementation against the agreed architecture, validating each phase against the compliance benchmarks established in the assessment.
+The rollout guidance shows how to validate against the agreed architecture, validating each phase against the compliance benchmarks established in the assessment.
 The system that goes live is the one that was designed.

 AS9100 Gap Assessment